 • February to May is the best time to view Victoria Falls in full flow, especially from an aerial perspective, however visibility from ground level may be low due to the dense spray.

 • Access to Livingstone Island/Devil’s Pool will only be possible from July when water levels recede sufficiently.

-Victoria Falls is deservedly one of the most frequently visited locations in Zambia, and combining safaris in South Luangwa and the Lower Zambezi National Park will make for a well-rounded Zambian experience.
-Take a look at the following information about the best time to visit these three Zambian hot-spots…
+Victoria Falls is deservedly one of the most frequently visited locations in Zambia, but combining safaris in South Luangwa, Kafue and the Lower Zambezi National Parks will make for a well-rounded Zambian experience.
+Below is a brief summary of the best time to visit the four most rewarding regions in Zambia…

 Best Time to Visit South Luangwa National Park, Zambia

 South Luangwa’s scenery is out of this world, game activity intense and the camps, being based on or nearby the splendid Luangwa River, offer guests a front-row seat to some phenomenal wildlife sightings.
 South Luangwa is sizeable at just over 9000sqkm/3475sqmi and was originally established to protect the Thornicroft’s or Rhodesian giraffe, a geographically and genetically isolated subspecies of giraffe endemic to Zambia and which can only be found in the Luangwa Valley.
 Game activity by both day and night is truly world-class and many a safari-goer has been utterly flabbergasted by electrifying predator-prey interactions on South Luangwa’s vast open plains.